Aswath28/Aswath28/README.md

 🤖 **Custom Claude Skills** — Reusable workflows for job application strategy, role-fit analysis, and PM tasks I do repeatedly.
 Tools that compound.

-📝 **Build-in-public log** — Sharing the messy middle on LinkedIn: dead ends, working drafts, and the occasional thing that ships.

 ---

 ### 🧰 Stack & tools